Research student, English Literature, School of English, Communication and Philosophy

 08/02/2017 - 'Haunted Rooms and Haunted Women: Shirley Jackson's The Haunting of Hill House, Cardiff BookTalk Event

 As a Postgraduate Tutor, I have taught on the following Year One modules:

 English in Practice and Theory (Core Module, 2016/17)

 Authoring the Self: Romantics and Victorians

 Transforming Visions: Text and Image

 Drama: Stage and Page

-Spectral Modalities of Subjectivity in the Writing of Shirley Jackson
+Hauntographic Femininity: Ghost-Writing Women in the Work of Shirley Jackson

 My thesis is an examination of how literary subjectivity is indebted to the operations of spectrality in a selection of writing from the American author Shirley Jackson (1916-1965).